 The Common Causes of Hypodontia, Oligodontia, and Anodontia

 There are many genetic and environmental factors that can lead to hypodontia, oligodontia, and anodontia.
 For example, common environmental factors include radiation therapy, severe bacterial infections, and toxic chemicals.
 Pregnant women who are exposed to thalidomide may also increase their chances of delivering a child that may experience hypodontia.
 Some patients have a genetic defect that prevents them from developing all of their permanent teeth.

 About the West Virginia University Study

 The researcher’s study, “Hypodontia, Oligodontia and Anodontia in West Virginia Appalachia,” was conducted at the School of Dentistry at West Virginia University.
-The lead investigator, R. Constance Wiener, MA, DMD, Ph.D. is an associate professor in the Department of Dental Practice and Rural Health at the university.
-Christopher Waters, who works in the Department of Dental Research, also helped organize the study.
+The researchers include R. Constance Wiener, MA, DMD, Ph.D., an associate professor in the Department of Dental Practice and Rural Health at the university and Christopher Waters, MS, Research Labs Director for the School of Dentistry’s Department of Dental Research.

 Weiner and Waters wanted to find out why children in the Appalachian Mountains were more likely to have missing permanent teeth when compared to children in other American cities.
 By the end of the study, they wanted to understand further why it was so prevalent and compare data between the two genders.